Paper House And Paper Cut Family Balancing On Swing | Featured image for the What is Loan to Value Ratio Blog from Fido Finance.

 How LVR impacts car financing options

 The LVR represents the loan amount as a percentage of the value of the car being purchased.
 Generally speaking, lenders prefer a lower loan to value ratio, as it reduces their risk.
-It is important to understand not only what is loan to value ratio, but also the importance of this ratio and how it can impact many elements of your loan.
+It is important to understand not only what loan to value ratio is, but also how it can impact many elements of your loan.

 Below are just some of the factors that need to be considered if your LVR is on the higher side: